-|| A17 When we read and hear today about the foundational crisis in mathematics or of the dispute between "formalism" and "intuitionism," then those who are unfamiliar with the activity of mathematical science may think that this science is shaken to its very foundations.
-In reality, mathematics has been moving for a long time in such quiet waters, that one rather senses a lack of stronger sensations, although there is no lack of significant systematic advances and brilliant achievements.
+$\|^{A17}$ When we read and hear today about the foundational crisis in mathematics or the dispute between "formalism" and "intuitionism," those unfamiliar with the activities of mathematical science may think that this science is shaken to its very foundations.
+In reality, mathematics has long been moving in such quiet waters that one notices instead the absence of stronger impulses, although there has been no shortage of significant systematic advances and brilliant achievements.

 In fact, the current discussion of the foundations of mathematics does not spring at all from a predicament of mathematics itself.
-Mathematics is in a completely satisfactory state of methodical certainty.
-In particular, the concern caused by the paradoxes of set theory has long been overcome, ever since it was recognized that, for avoiding the known contradictions, it is sufficient to make restrictions that do not encroach in the least on the demands of mathematical theories on set theory.
+Mathematics is in a completely satisfactory state of methodological certainty.
+In particular, the concern raised by the set theoretic paradoxes has long been overcome, since it was recognized that, to avoid the known contradictions, it suffices to impose restrictions that do not in the least impinge on the demands made on set theory by mathematical theories.

-The problems, the difficulties, and the differences of opinion really begin only when one inquires not just about the mathematical facts, but about the epistemological foundations and the demarcation of mathematics.
-These philosophical questions have become more urgent since the transformation, which the methodical approach of mathematics underwent towards the end of the nineteenth century.
+The problems, the difficulties, and the differences of opinion really begin only when one inquires not just about the mathematical facts, but about the epistemological foundation and the demarcation of mathematics.
+These philosophical questions have become particularly urgent since the transformation, which the methodological approach of mathematics underwent towards the end of the nineteenth century.

 The characteristic aspects of this transformation are: the emergence of the concept of set, by means of which the rigorous foundation of the infinitesimal calculus was achieved, and further the rise of existential axiomatics, that is, the method of developing a mathematical discipline as the theory of a system of things with certain relations whose properties constitute the content of the axioms.
-In addition, as a consequence of the two aforementioned $\|^{A18}$ aspects, a closer connection between mathematics and logic is established. $\|^{235}$
+To these we must add, as a consequence of the two aforementioned $\|^{A18}$ aspects, a closer connection between mathematics and logic is established. $\|^{235}$

 This development confronted the philosophy of mathematics with a completely new situation and entirely new insights and problems.
 Since then no agreement has been reached in the discussion of the foundations of mathematics.
-The present stage of this discussion is centered around the struggle with the difficulties, which are caused by the role of the infinite in mathematics.
+The present stage of this discussion is centered around the struggle with the difficulties that are caused by the role of the infinite in mathematics.

 The problem of the infinite, however, is neither the first nor the most general question which one has to address in the philosophy of mathematics.
 Here, the first task is to gain clarity about what constitutes the specific nature of mathematical knowledge.
-We intend to concern ourselves with this question first and thereby recall the development of the different points of view, although only in terms of general features and not in exact chronological order.
+We intend to address this question first, and also to recall the development of the different points of view, but only in a rough way and without their exact chronological order.

-§ 1.
-The Development of Conceptions of Mathematics
+1. The Development of Conceptions of Mathematics